 How fit do I need to be?

 This type of travel is unique.
-We utilize trains, buses, trams, gondolas, the occasional taxi and walk a lot, often miles a day!!
+We utilize trains, buses, trams, gondolas, the occasional taxi, and walk a lot, often miles a day!!
 We travel like a local!
-Travelers must be fit enough to handle their own luggage on and off public transport (pack light) and walk up a flight of stairs with all your luggage (since in European train stations this is often the only way to exit or enter the track area).
+Travelers must be fit enough to handle their luggage on and off public transport (pack light) and walk up a flight of stairs with all your luggage (since in European train stations this is often the only way to exit or enter the track area).
 Contact me here if you think you might need help.

 Will accommodations all have private bathrooms?

 All rooms in hotels will have private bathrooms.
-On some trips we stay at villas or large apartments, in this case we may share bathrooms but that information will be clearly stated on the trip itinerary.
+On some trips, we stay at villas or large apartments.
+In this case, we may share bathrooms, and information is clearly stated on the trip itinerary.

 Will accommodation have wifi and TVs?